Leaderboard

 2 points

-I'm going to go against the consensus a bit here and say that I don't get too upset about puddles in the "usual places."
+11. I'm going to go against the consensus a bit here and say that I don't get too upset about puddles in the "usual places."
 A persistent puddle means that particular spot needs work.
 Raise the tread and add drainage.
 And yes, ride through and not around until it's fixed.
 Any damage done riding through the puddle will be corrected when the puddle spot is sorted.
 Avoiding an entire trail because a "usual" spot is wet is pointless.
 My gauge is mud sticking to the tread or generall very slick trails leaving ruts.
 Are the unusual spots wet?
 Then you're not gtg.
-This also doesn't apply to low laying spots-- like Mark's Art or Mulligan--where an actual stream run through in high water situations.2 points
+This also doesn't apply to low laying spots-- like Mark's Art or Mulligan--where an actual stream run through in high water situations.

-For the last 3 months or so, our family has been working on clearing out my late MIL's garage, replacing rotted wood including side door and frame, patching small spots, caulking, and finally painting.
+12. For the last 3 months or so, our family has been working on clearing out my late MIL's garage, replacing rotted wood including side door and frame, patching small spots, caulking, and finally painting.
 It started with us going through the inside to clear it out from 30 years of stuff, getting the good stuff to keep, donate, or give away.
 Then making an appointment at the hazmat disposal site with my wife taking a truckload of stuff, and culminating with hiring a guy to take the rest.
 They sift through to sell, donate, recycle what they can and dump the rest at the dump.
 My wife and oldest son almost finished painting it.
 I'll go tomorrow to finish some indoor electrical work.
 I wish I had before pictures.
 Paint prep woodwork (and some indoor insulation + electrical) is what I've been doing the previous two weekends.)
-Thank goodness for nail guns!2 points
+Thank goodness for nail guns!

 1 point